Limited TimeFast mode is completely free!Try it now

 Ileus 0.82% 0.22% 0.20%

-Key takeaway for investors: GI tolerability (nausea, vomiting) is a class-wide challenge requiring dose titration protocols.
-All GLP-1 agonists carry a thyroid C-cell tumor boxed warning based on rodent studies.
-GSBR-1290 will face these same regulatory expectations.
-The opportunity for differentiation lies in whether its small molecule binding profile can achieve a more favorable tolerability ratio, something that remains to be demonstrated in Phase 2b.
+GI tolerability (nausea, vomiting) is a class-wide problem that requires dose titration protocols.
+Every GLP-1 agonist carries a thyroid C-cell tumor boxed warning from rodent studies.
+GSBR-1290 will face the same regulatory expectations.
+Whether its small molecule binding profile can achieve better tolerability remains to be demonstrated in Phase 2b.

 K-Dense Web built a bottom-up TAM/SAM/SOM model using CDC NHANES prevalence data and CMS Part D drug spending data.